 The challenge

-It was clear that Citizen’s internal communications needed prioritising, as Steve Hayes, sirector of Communications at Citizen, explains, “At a time of great flux, Citizen’s internal communications function was almost non-existent.
+It was clear that Citizen’s internal communications needed prioritising, as Steve Hayes, director of Communications at Citizen, explains, “At a time of great flux, Citizen’s internal communications function was almost non-existent.
 It was clear that a strong communications team was needed to inform, engage and inspire, and so I was brought into the organisation in 2018, and together with a new communications team, we began our journey to unite 1000 colleagues, including 400 remote workers.”

 The internal communications strategy needed to concentrate on bringing its intranet platform to life, making it an energetic hub for news, camaraderie and inspiration.
 Citizen had been using the Engage intranet from workplace technology provider Sorce, but since implementation it had been neglected and unloved.
 With it being easy to use and agile it was clear that Engage remained the right platform for transforming internal communications at Citizen; however, it needed to be given a new lease of life.